twitter-archive/unishark/README.md

     max_workers: 4  # number of threads or processes depending on the type
 ```

-To enable concurrent execution within a suite, set 'concurrency' sub-dict (since 0.3.0) in the '\<suite name\>' dict:
+To enable concurrent execution within a suite, set 'concurrency' sub-dict (since 0.3.0) in the '{suite name}' dict:
 ```yaml
 suites:
   my_suite_name_1: